ayuelgarang105/GitHub-Search/README.md

 # Github-Search
 # Description:

-* This is a website where users enter a GitHub username into a form, submit it, and see names and descriptions of that person's public repositories.
+* This is a website where users enter a GitHub username into a form, submit, it and see names and descriptions of that person's public repositories

 ## Author:
 # Gabriel Ayuel